Lower soil pH with sulfur

 - The native soil is alkaline and has an abundance of calcium carbonate and/or magnesium carbonate.
 If the soil has been surveyed, the native soil composition may be found in a local soil survey database, accessible online here.
 The presence of carbonates in the soil will make it fizz in vinegar, which is easy to test for at home.
 Soils with a high level of calcium carbonate are known as calcareous soils.

 - The soil has received mineral amendments which increase the pH.
 Agricultural lime, dolomitic lime and (non-organic) nitrate fertilizers will all raise the pH.
-Lime (either type) will make the soil fizzy for about 3 years after its application.
+Lime (either type) can make the soil fizzy for up to 3 years after its application.

 - The soil mix is based on a high pH manure compost.
 Composted feedlot or factory chicken manure can be tremendously alkaline with pH over 8.0 and excessive sodium and potassium levels.
 Check the pH, sodium and potassium content of the compost before you buy it, especially if you are near a commercial animal operation, such as anywhere in central or southern California.